Over $3 trillion change hands every single day.

 Note: Where there’s a lot of money, there’s often a lot of competition.
 This is why you also need to be differentiated, passionate, and the authority.

 This is in stark contrast to my experience building online businesses in the music industry.
-In music, most of the money is owned by the major labels, instrument manufacturers, and newly funded startups.
+In music, most of the money is owned by major labels, instrument manufacturers, and newly funded startups.
 Unless they’re your customers, generating income can be a challenge.

 Analysing your competitors & opportunity